nath1as/learnpandas/pandas.md

 ```

 ## Pandas IO
-Display some sample data from quandl.com, and add indexing by date.
+Read and display some sample data from quandl.com, and add indexing by date.

 ```
 import pandas as pd